emad-siddiq/subway-system/README.md

 4. Generate the binaries:
    ```
-   pkg .
+   pkg . --out-path=./bin
    ```

-This will create standalone executables for Linux, macOS, and Windows in your project directory.
+This will create standalone executables for Linux, macOS, and Windows in a bin directory in your project root.
+Run the binary for your system.

 ## Contributing